kyma-project/kyma/docs/04-operation-guides/troubleshooting/service-mesh/smsh-04-istio-sidecar-version.md

 The sidecar version in Pods must match the installed Istio version.
 Otherwise, mesh connectivity may be broken.
 This issue may appear during Kyma upgrade.
 When Kyma is upgraded to a new version along with a new Istio version, existing sidecars injected into Pods remain in an original version.
 Kyma contains `istio-proxy-reset` <!--`istio-proxy-reset` is no longer a job.
-Update and explain what `istio-proxy-reset` actually is once Reconciller is ready to use.--> that performs a rollout for most common workload types, such as Deployments, Daemon Sets, etc. The job ensures all Kyma components are properly updated.
+Update and explain what `istio-proxy-reset` actually is once Reconciller is ready to use.--> that performs a rollout for most common workload types, such as Deployments, DaemonSets, etc. The job ensures all Kyma components are properly updated.
 However, some user-defined workloads can't be rolled out automatically.
-This applies, for example, to a standalone Pod without any backing management mechanism, such as a Replica Set or a Job.
+This applies, for example, to a standalone Pod without any backing management mechanism, such as a ReplicaSet or a Job.
 Such user-defined workloads, that are not part of Kyma, must be manually restarted to work correctly with the updated Istio version.

 ## Remedy